ewtoombs/infiniboard/README.md

 cursor, but that could just be X11 and its perpetually-broken-ass self.
 Which reminds me.

-*Will support Wayland.* In fact, it may already support wayland.
-Infiniboard is implemented with glfw, so it should Just Work™.
-Testers are welcome.
+*Supports Wayland.* Infiniboard is implemented with glfw, so it should Just Work™ on X11 and on Wayland.
+Support for X11 is about to get removed, though, because of its general terribleness.

 Besides that, it's really just a regular blackboard.